Sandeep-BlackHat/Automate_World/README.md

 # Automate_SSH

+##Content
-Automate your log-in method in ssh
+1. Automate your log-in method in ssh
+2. Automate your Nmap scan